memes/terraform-google-secret-manager/examples/ttl/README.md

-# Automatic Replication
+# TTL: Automatic deletion of secret

-This example shows how to specify a secret that will have replication managed automatically.
+This example shows how to specify a secret that will be automatically deleted after a set period of time.

 ## Example at a glance